itsjamiefhill/infra-ds923p-devops/docs/00-prerequisites.md

 - [ ] DSM is updated to the latest version
 - [ ] SSH is properly configured with key authentication
 - [ ] Container Manager is installed and running
-- [ ] Nomad is installed and UI is accessible
+- [ ] Nomad is installed with SSL enabled and UI is accessible via HTTPS
+- [ ] Nomad SSL certificates exist and are accessible
+- [ ] Nomad environment variables are configured for SSL
 - [ ] All required directories are created with proper permissions
 - [ ] Network is properly configured with static IP
 - [ ] Firewall is configured with appropriate rules